Summary

 How the Rankings Reflect Broader Environmental Trends?

-The 2025 rankings make one thing clear: economic development doesn’t have to come at the cost of clean air.
-Countries like China and Brazil are showing that it’s possible to scale industries while improving air quality.
-On the other hand, nations with weaker policy enforcement or limited infrastructure often experience higher pollution levels, even with smaller populations.
+The 2025 rankings make one thing clear: that nations with weaker policy enforcement or limited infrastructure often experience higher pollution levels, even with smaller populations.

 This global divide also reflects trends like: